isabella232/help-7/gitbook/superquery/quick-start/best-practices.md

 ![Changing a variable's value](../.gitbook/assets/ChangeVariable.gif)

-## #4 - Visualize your query results using Charts in a single click
+## #4 &mdash; Visualize your query results using Charts in a single click

 Viewing query results in a [chart](../superquery-editor/charts.md) offers a perspective that tables don't.
 It's much easier to spot anomalies and see the full picture.